sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-getting-started/cp-portal-cloud-foundry-getting-started.md

 5. Navigate to the next steps and then click **Create**.

-6. You will receive an email to activate your account.
+6. You'll receive an email to activate your account.
 Once you’ve activated your account and press **Continue**, the Cloud Identity Services Administration Console opens.

     ![IAS email](8-IAS-email.png)